 - Vitamin B12 or cobalamins such as cyanocobalamin or methyl-cobalamin

-While all the B complex vitamins are chemically different, several can be found together in food sources.
+While all the Vitamin B100 Complex vitamins are chemically different, several can be found together in food sources.

 How Common Is a Vitamin B12 Deficiency?

 Deficiency in Vitamin B12 is the most common as it’s not found in plant sources.
 This means vegetarians and vegans are at a high risk of not getting enough each day.
 To help, cereals, bread products and energy bars are often fortified with Vitamin B12 so it’s worth seeking those out.